Sportster Bendix Gear (Remove and Install)

-The bendix-type gear, also referred to as the starter drive, is located in the starter housing between the starter motor and clutch ring gear.
+The bendix gear is also referred to as the starter drive, and is located in the starter housing between the starter motor and clutch ring gear.
 Sportster bendix gear replacement requires removal of the starter motor on the right side of the bike and the primary cover on the left side.

 Think of a bendix gear as a hand-tool ratchet.
 It can rotate freely in one direction and lock itself in other.
 This allows it to rotate one way to start the engine when engaged, and then free itself once the engine starts.

 There are springs and ball bearings inside the bendix gear.
 With age and usage, the springs break, which will allow the gear to turn both ways, making it inoperable.
 When this happens, it will "whine" when trying to start.

 The bendix gear installed on my 1976 Sportster is an aftermarket replacement.
 It has two primary motorcycle applications:

 - Fits 1965-1988 Harley Davidson Big-Twins

 On several-year Sportsters, including my old 1976 XLH, the primary chain and clutch assembly need to be removed to replace the bendix gear drive.
 There are many more steps necessary for this, and specialty tools are required.
 A service manual is very helpful.

 If your primary cover and clutch assembly need to be removed, see Ironhead Clutch Removal.